Psalm 120 – The Prayer and Journey of the Outsider

 James Montgomery Boice explained the first suggestion: “The Talmud says that the fifteen songs correspond to the fifteen steps between these courtyards (Middoth ii.
 5; Succa 51b).
 Some have even supposed that the songs were sung by the Levites from these steps, though this is pure speculation.”

 Probably the best explanation is the last one listed, that these were songs for the people of God as they made the pilgrim journey to Jerusalem and the temple at the three appointed feasts (Passover, Pentecost, and Tabernacles).

-“We shall consider them as songs sung by those pilgrims who went up to Jerusalem to worship… These songs of desire, and hope, and approach are appropriate for the pilgrims’ use as they go up to worship.”
-(G. Campbell Morgan) This being likely so, then we know that Jesus sang these songs on His many journeys to Jerusalem from Galilee.
+“We shall consider them as songs sung by those pilgrims who went up to Jerusalem to worship….
+These songs of desire, and hope, and approach are appropriate for the pilgrims’ use as they go up to worship.”
+(G. Campbell Morgan) This being likely so, then Jesus would have sung these songs on His many journeys to Jerusalem from Galilee.